 450 Hills Street, Richland, WA 99354

-Zetabid is pleased to offer for sealed bid auction the Two Rivers Property, a Class B Office building located in Richland, WA at the confluence of the Yakima and Columbia Rivers.
+Zetabid is now accepting post-auction offers on the Two Rivers Property, a Class B Office building located in Richland, WA at the confluence of the Yakima and Columbia Rivers.
 Along with the nearby cities Pasco and Kennewick, RIchland is one of the tri-cities, home to the Hanford nuclear site.
 The building is 100% occupied by Bechtel, Inc who has been occupying the building over 20 years.
 Please visit Zetabid.com and our Due Diligence Vault for financials, leases and other purchase information.

 Bechtel has had a 20+ year stabilizing affect in Richland as the country’s largest construction and engineering company.
 The federal government has committed to spending at least an additional $1.9 billion on the management and cleanup of nuclear waste in the area.
 Additionally, current ownership holds fee simple interest in the land and building.
 The majority of office buildings in Richland are negotiated on long-term land leases.